Category Archives: Training

 Why It’s Dangerous

 Haulin’ can easily become a habit (hey – it’s way easier to only invert half way!).
-But, aside from being an eyesore in the air and making us look awkward and heavy, it’s also dangerous.
+But, aside from being an eyesore in the air and making us look awkward and clunky, it’s also dangerous.

 • You are more likely to hook your knee too close to (or on top of) your hand, resulting in too much weight on your digits.
 No bueno.